The WFE’s Sustainability Conference

 Dr Maryam Alhalboni Lecturer in Finance University of York

-14:30 - 15:40:
+• 14:30 - 15:40:

 Session 11: Scaling Sustainability Without Fragmentation: Designing Proportionate Global Frameworks

-- What have been the most practical challenges in implementing sustainability reporting for smaller and growth-market companies, and where have existing frameworks proved difficult to operationalise?
+• What have been the most practical challenges in implementing sustainability reporting, and is additional guidance needed to support consistent global implementation?

-- As regional SME models evolve, are we seeing convergence in design principles or growing divergence in practice?
+• As regional SME models evolve, are we seeing convergence in design principles or growing divergence in practice?

 Moderator